 Before Midnight is still a pretty good movie – the sunlit Greek scenery is gorgeous, Graham Reynolds' score brings a welcome tenderness, and Hawke and Delpy are clearly fully invested in the characters with whom they have now lived for half their lives, which is touching.
 The actors, who wrote the script with Linklater, find lots of moments to reveal little details that make this couple's nine years together feel thoroughly fleshed out.
 Meanwhile, all the insight into men and women failing to understand each other may be familiar, but it's no less truthful for it.

 Yet despite all the drama, there seems something trifling about this film.
 It's hard to tell just how much Jesse and Celine's relationship is really at stake, or if this is just another in a countless number of disagreements between these two individuals.
-I suspect the latter, and as a result, I never became particularly concerned about their future.
+I suspect the latter, and as a result, I never became particularly concerned about their future together.

 Also, while the film may ask audience members to identify with both characters, Celine comes across as so relentlessly nuts – Jesse calls her "the mayor of crazy town" – that it's hard not to side with her poor beau, despite his own faults.